If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 YouTube TV allows for three simultaneous streams with the base plan, which should be plenty for most households.

-Get unlimited in-home streams and three on the go with the 4K Plus add-on.
+You can get unlimited in-home streams and three on the go with the 4K Plus add-on.

-10. Change Your Home Area
+14. Change Your Home Area

 YouTube TV allows you to change your home area, with some limitations.

-Only the family manager can make this change.
+Only the Family Manager can make this change.
 From the account settings, select Area and then Update.

 You can change your home area twice per year.